andrewiggins/react-suspense-sandbox/src/fiber/README.md

 * TODO: Add tracing for all mechanisms that requestWork and if they modify any `updateQueue`s

-* TODO: Add tracing for all methods in `ReactFiberClassComponent.classComponentUpdater`

 * TODO: Write paragraphs describing
     * How work is commited